 If any provision of this Act, or the application of the provision to any person or circumstance shall be held invalid, the remainder of the Act, and the application of the provision to persons or circumstances other than those to which it is held invalid, shall not be affected.

-Section 38.
+Section 35.
 Effective Date

 This Act shall be effective [insert date].

+APPENDIX A

+Former Section 3HH, Section 14 and Section 20